yasirkula/UnityAssetUsageDetector/Plugins/AssetUsageDetector/README.txt

 This tool helps you find usages of the selected asset(s) and/or Object(s) in your Unity project, i.e. lists the objects that refer to them.

 2. HOW TO
-Simply open Window-Asset Usage Detector, select some assets, tweak the settings and GO!
+Open Window - Asset Usage Detector window, configure the settings and hit GO!

 3. KNOWN LIMITATIONS
 - static variables are not searched